Personal Finance Toolkit

 Note: The terms personal financial literacy, personal finance, and financial literacy are often used interchangeably.

-If the proposed rulemaking is authorized as written, the new Academic Standards for Personal Finance would go into effect on July 1, 2026, coinciding with the implementation of the new mandated high school personal finance course.
-The Department anticipates providing additional resources to aid LEAs in implementing the new standards if/when the regulatory process is complete and the standards are finalized.
+The Department will be providing additional resources to aid LEAs in implementing the new standards.
 This section will be updated as more information is available and key information will be included in the New and Noteworthy section.

 -